segunak/stem-education/petoi-bittle/workshops/Three Levels of Programming/three-levels-of-programming.md

 ---

-## Level 3: Prompt Engineering – The Future of Programming
+## Level 3: AI Prompt Engineering

+Writing natural language and letting AI figure out what you mean to generate code.
+Programming through natural language.

 ### Objective

-Introduce the concept of **Prompt Engineering** and explain how natural language can now be used to control machines through AI.
-This demonstrates the cutting edge of computing and how AI is making programming more intuitive.
+Introduce students to **Prompt Engineering**, where natural language commands are used to control machines via AI.
+This is the most advanced level of programming (as it relates to this workshop, not as a general statement), where interactions become more intuitive and accessible.
+Students will experience how AI interprets human language to perform tasks, representing the future of programming.

 ### Introduction

-- Explain that **Prompt Engineering** is a new and growing field where we use **natural language** to interact with machines and AI systems.
+- Explain that **Prompt Engineering** is a rapidly growing area where people use **natural language** to interact directly with AI systems.
+Rather than writing specific code, we can use plain language to communicate with the machine, and the AI interprets these commands to carry out tasks.
-- Give a real-world analogy: When you ask someone to grab you a water, you don't tell them every step – where to walk, how to pick it up.
-They understand.
-AI works similarly now – it "gets what you mean."
+- Provide a real-world analogy: If you ask a friend to get you a glass of water, you don't need to break down each step - they intuitively understand what you want.
+AI works similarly now.
+By interpreting context and intention, it "understands" what you mean without needing explicit programming instructions for each step.
-- Highlight that while the AI seems to "know" what you want, **someone still had to write the code** behind the scenes to make this possible (that's you!).
-This is what makes us still relevant.
-It knows as much as we program it to understand.
-Without our input, it's not able to do much of anything valuable.
+- Emphasize that **AI does not inherently know what you want**; its "understanding" is rooted in complex programming created by people.
+This is what makes prompt engineering unique—it leverages AI's advanced interpretation capabilities, but **human knowledge and programming remain essential** in guiding and shaping what the AI can do.
+More simply put, drive home that people **still need to understand how to code** to make use of AI at this level.
+This workshop is an example, where the AI portion required a software engineer to write code facilitating interaction between the robot dog and the AI system (large language model).

 ### Hands-On Activity

-1. **Demo**: Show the students how you can prompt the AI in natural language to control the robot dog, e.g., "Make the robot walk forward."
+1. **Demo**: Show the students how to write prompts (natural language inputs into the terminal) that, through AI translation into code, control the robot dog.
+For example, "Make the robot walk forward."
 2. **Task**: Let students create their own prompts:
    - Ask them to prompt the robot dog to perform various actions like walking, jumping, or sitting.
 Prompts should be delivered in the format `Make the robot dog do...` or `Make it do..` or some variations of that.
    - Have them complete the same set of tasks they issued via serial protocol and Python programming, but now using natural language.
 Namely, the following.